cloudflare/cloudflare-docs/content/firewall/cf-dashboard/rule-preview.md

 {{</Aside>}}

-## Use Rule Preview

-To test a firewall rule with Rule Preview:
+## Test a firewall rule with Rule Preview

 1. Locate the desired rule in the rules list and click **Edit** (wrench icon).
 1. Click **Test rule** to trigger the test.